MiguelCastillo/bit-bundler/docs/Installation.md

+## Requirements

+nodejs version 4.8.0 (or later) as well as npm, yarn, or equivalent to install packages.
+Throughout the docs, unless otherwise stated, the assumption is that your environment is node.

 ## Installation

 > Generally speaking, we would install bit-bundler via the npm cli, yarn, or whatever other tool of your choice.